-For a second year, the Food Rescue Partnership has won a Food Recovery Challenge (FRC) Regional Award!
+For the third year in a row, the Food Rescue Partnership has won a Food Recovery Challenge (FRC) Award!

 “This recognition is possible by the hard work and commitment of our stakeholders and community partners,” said McDonough.
 “Together, we are making the Quad Cities a community dedicated to eliminating food waste.”

 Learn more and check out the other national award winners at EPA’s Food Recovery Challenge Awardees Showcase Ways to Tackle Largest Category of Waste in Landfills.